 One of Purbeck’s most famous landmarks sits just under the cliffs near the villages of Langton Matravers and Worth Matravers.

 Dancing Ledge is a natural shelf of flat rock jutting out into the sea, which once made it a prime site for the quarrying of Purbeck stone – as well as an easy target for smugglers coming from the sea.
-Now, sea ledge and its surrounding area is a beauty spot popular with walkers, climbers and wildlife enthusiasts.
+Now, the sea ledge and its surrounding area is a beauty spot popular with walkers, climbers and wildlife enthusiasts.

 It has also become known as an unusual wild swimming location due to the tidal pool that was blasted out of the ledge by quarrymen in the early 1900s for local school children to learn to swim.

 Note that the walk to the quarry area is accessible via steps, but there is a bit of a scramble down to Dancing Ledge itself, so may not be suitable for young children.

 Swimming in the sea off Dancing Ledge is not advisable.
 There is no shoreline and the currents can be extremely dangerous